alexandercerutti/node-telegram-keyboard-wrapper/README.md

 <br />

 This list might get outdated.
 The arguments are used as they are passed.
-Refer to [ReplyKeyboardMarkup](https://core.telegram.org/bots/api#replykeyboardmarkup) for, eventually, the complete list.
+Refer to [ReplyKeyboardMarkup](https://core.telegram.org/bots/api#replykeyboardmarkup) for the complete list, eventually.

 <br />